learn-co-curriculum/crafting-html-docs-readme/README.md

 ## Identify patterns around tags, markup, and content

-Every web page you've ever seen in a browser is the rendered output of HTML that was requested as per the standards of an HTTP request.
+Every web page you've ever seen in a browser is the rendered output of HTML that was requested as part of an HTTP request.

 HTML, or HyperText Markup Language, is a markup language which describes the structure and meaning of web content.
 Web browsers, such as Mozilla Firefox,